+Whole school approaches The universal offer to all children and YP

+Additional, targeted support and provision

+Specialist, individualised support and provision

 PSHE/mindfulness lessons include all students.
 Jigsaw is used within our curriculum to target this.

-Time limited and monitored groups run by our social and emotional lead practitioner address: - self esteem TACs, Early Support meetings and reviews are supported by a range of agencies including the school We have a social and emotional lead member of staff for students with wellbeing, emotional, physical and mental health needs. social skills anger management nurse.
-Boxall profiling or Trauma informed school is used to tailor provision to need.
+We have a social and emotional lead member of staff for students with wellbeing, emotional, physical and mental health needs.

 Buddies and ambassador students are trained to support fellow students.

+Student issues are dealt with by trained staff, as they arise using the trauma informed schools method.

+Members of SLT are trained in TIS and have delivered training to the staff in the school.

+School nurse service is available through parental referral.

+Time limited and monitored groups run by our social and emotional lead practitioner address: - self esteem

+- social skills - anger management

 Risk assessments carried out when going on trips and outings.
-Additional support for students can be requested from : Student issues are dealt with by trained staff, as they arise using the trauma informed schools method.

 Children who have a specific health need will also have an individual healthcare plan within in school as filled in by parents and healthcare professions.

-CAMHSSocial Care Members of SLT are trained in TIS and have delivered training to the staff in the school.
-DreadnoughtAspire Trust School School nurse service is available through parental referral.
-Penhaligons Friends - Music therapy Cleer.
+TACs, Early Support meetings and reviews are supported by a range of agencies including the school nurse.

+Boxall profiling or Trauma informed school is used to tailor provision to need.

+Additional support for students can be requested from .

+- CAMHS

+- Social Care

+- Dreadnought

+- Aspire Trust Inclusion Team

+- Penhaligons Friends -

+- Music therapy

+- Clear.

 Students with specific medical conditions have individual health care plans.